RandomStuffs22/coreos.github.com/index.markdown

 git config --global credential.helper cache
 ```

-Why doesn't coreos use SSH in the git remotes?
+Why doesn't CoreOS use SSH in the git remotes?
 Because, we can't do
 anonymous clones from github with a ssh URL.
 In the future we will fix
 this.